June 25, 2021 | Criminal Defense

 A police officer might play upon your desire to clear your name to get you to reveal information.
 It is not in your best interest to plead your case with the police officers or the prosecutor.

-Instead, remain silent except for asking for your criminal defense lawyer.
-If the police officers continue to question you, do not answer the questions.
+Instead, remain silent except for asking for your criminal defense attorney If the police officers continue to question you, do not answer the questions.
 You have the right to legal counsel, so do not be pressured into giving up that right.